pharmbio/cplogd/CPlogdRESTService/README.md

 First you need to add the `.war`-file to the Docker-folder, as we do not want to have to mount any extra directories to the Docker-image.
-If you're standing in your Docker-folder run the following command to get a docker-image with the name cpsign:
+If you're standing in your Docker-folder run the following command to get a docker-image with the name cplogd:
 ```
-docker build -t cpsign .
+docker build -t cplogd .
 ```

 use the default web-port (80) and forward to the port jetty listens to (8080):
 ```
-docker run -it -p 80:8080 cpsign-rest
+docker run -it -p 80:8080 cplogd
 ```
 (the `-it` makes print information, remove when in production-mode)

+### Automation

+Simply run `build.sh` to use maven to build the WAR, copy it and the Dist-folder (serving Swagger UI) into the Docker directory and use docker to build and compress the docker image.